Nufflee/EPIC/README.md

-# os
+# EPIC

-A small kernel/OS experiment with the goal of running a precompiled 64-bit Linux ELF executable of `echo` to learn what it takes to make such an OS.
+EPIC is a small kernel/OS experiment with the goal of running a precompiled 64-bit (or 32-bit) Linux ELF executable of `echo` to learn what it takes to make such an OS.

 The kernel can currently only run in 32-bit protected mode on an x86 (i386) machine.